-DAWSUN is an ethnic minority, female-led community interest company dedicated to improving gender and racial equity in Glasgow, Scotland.
-Our goal is to reduce inequalities in the community through research, life-long learning and education.
-Since our inception in 2018, DAWSUN has focused on research-led, impact-oriented initiatives that drive change in the BAME community.
+DAWSUN is an ethnic minority, female-led community interest company dedicated to improving all forms of inequalities in Glasgow, Scotland.
+Our goal is to reduce inequalities in the community through research, life-long learning and mentoring.
+Since our inception in 2018, DAWSUN has focused on research-led, impact-oriented initiatives that drive change in the African and other Ethnic Minority communities.

-Several issues affect families, women and children in African and Africans living in the diaspora, including child poverty, financial exclusion and gender inequalities.
-Not only do we undertake independent research within the BAME communities in Scotland, but we also run a number of programmes that seek to alleviate these particular challenges.
+Several issues affect families, women and children in African and Africans living in the diaspora, including intergenerational poverty, financial exclusion and different types of inequalities.
+Not only do we undertake independent research within the African and other Ethnic Minority communities in Scotland, but we also run a number of programmes that seek to alleviate these particular challenges.

 If you would like to find out more about the work we do at DAWSUN, please don’t hesitate to get in touch with us at email@example.com.

 We believe that women are agents of change, and it is our mission to give women the tools that help them nurture, lead and excel.

 To provide a global platform that facilitates discourse on the development and social challenges that affect Africans and people of African descent living and working in Scotland.

 We refer to our core ideology as W.I.N.N.E.R, which encourages Womanhood, Inclusiveness, Nurturing, Nobility, Excellence, and Resourcefulness.
 We provide our members with the platform to engage in finding solutions to the developmental and social challenges facing Africa and the people of African pedigree.

 The DALA is our leadership programme that consists of seminars, workshops and discussions with experts in the fields of African affairs and leadership.
 The aim of the programme is to reduce inequality by giving women within our community the tools to fulfil their potential.